yogurt-foundation/yogurt-css-documentation/docs/typography/placeholder-color.md

 ## Placeholder Color

-Utilities for manipulating the color of placeholder text.
+Utilities for sets the placeholder color using the ::placeholder pseudo element.

 ### Class